ucsb-cs148-s21/1pm-t1-rec-center/team/retrospectives/RETRO_01.md

 * The retro assessment went well.
 * What advice would you give to the next person leading a retro based on what you learned today?
 * Have some ideas about the retro before going into discussion.

+## Outcome

+* Our communication was improved, but it could still use some more work.
+Everyone was efficient with completing their tasks for the MVP due date.